hasib-lemonhive/nextjs-boilerplate/README.md

 # NextJs Starter v1.0

+This version of the template contains additional configurations that will help with sanity-graphql projects built using the sanity template.

 **It is important to read through this file before working on this project.
 Specially the Project Guidelines and Apollo Graphql Section.**

 ## Getting Started